ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 The following animation aptly demo-es how Pepper's balances will be updated if someone, now, sends 5 tokens on June 7.

 {{< pixigsap "tokens-for-expiry.js" "token-payment-with-expiration-date" >}}

+## Pepper wants to transfer tokens
+Common sense says that when you want to transfer tokens to someone, you should be sending the tokens that are closest to their expiry date.
+We will try to achieve that requirement.

+For example, if Pepper has to transfer 3 tokens to Tony, then she will choose the tokens which will expire on July 2 to send first.

+Assume that she wants to send 11 tokens to Tony.
+As per the logic of using the tokens closest to their expiry date, the following tokens will be sent:

+1. 3 tokens due for expiry on July 2
+2. 10 tokens due for expiry on July 3

+But, the sum of these two will equal 13.
+That is a problem!

+### The solution - Keep the change
+What would you do if you faced this scenario when making a payment in the grocery store.
+Imagine you have two currency bills (real paper money) of values $3 and $10 respectively.

+{{< figure src="/images/money-assorted.jpg" caption="Money, money and more money" width="600" >}}

+You would give these two bills to the cashier and the cashier would return the change, i.e., $2.

+Similarly, we could model our system to follow this transactional system, with added advantage of being able to break up a paper bill into smaller denominations of any value.
+The $10 bill can be torn (broken) into a $2 bill and a $8 bill.